 Pin this activity to save it for later!

-I hope you give this simple fall activity a try!
+I hope you give this simple sensory tray a try!
 I promise, your little nature lovers will love it as much as my boys.

 Looking to Strengthen Fine Motor Skills?!
 Check out: